 This new wave could also be seen in the public space with the arrival of the obelisk on the Place de la Concorde in 1836.
 The transport of this monument was a technical feat, and its installation was followed by 200 000 Parisians.

 In 1858, Napoleon III, who was keen to enhance the monuments created by his uncle, restored the Palm Fountain, located on Place du Châtelet, and added four sphinxes to the basin.

 With the discovery of the tomb of Tutankhamen in 1922 (and the associated curse), Egypt was seen as a land of adventure.
-It then became a literary and cinematographic object of first plan.
+It then became a first rate literary and cinematographic object.
 Logically enough, it is with a cinema that we close this overview.
 The Luxor, still in operation, was built in 1921, with its Egyptian decoration, sometimes realistic (some elements are copies), sometimes fantasized.